Mythical-Github/UnrealAutoMod/README.md

 <h1 id="title" align="left">UnrealAutoMod</h1>

-Easy To Use Command Line Modding Utility For Unreal Engine Games 4.0-5.4 Automates creation, and placement, of mod archives, and other various actions.
+Easy To Use Command Line Modding Utility For Unreal Engine Games 4.0-5.4 <br>
+Automates creation, and placement, of mod archives, and other various actions. <br>
-For an in editor menu version be sure to check out [UnrealAutoModInEditor](https://github.com/Mythical-Github/UnrealAutoModInEditor)
+For an in editor menu version check out [UnrealAutoModInEditor](https://github.com/Mythical-Github/UnrealAutoModInEditor)

 <h2>Project Example:</h2>